Dmoment/wistia-client/README.md

 **Dual API Data Source:**

 Combined Wistia and Rails API data for the playlist and dashboard to ensure visibility and play count data is synced and managed efficiently.
+From Rails API we are sending play_count, visible and hashed_id and other video data is coming from wistia API directly on frontend.

 **Countdown Implementation:**